dagyu-uni/abd_challenges/003_20201023/README.md

 Group builds a script endo to end: from data generation to data visualization (matplotlib or any kind of library)

 ## Solution
-You can find the solution on file `solution.ipynb`.
+You can find the solution on file [solution.ipynb](solution.ipynb).
 ### Original Dataset
 Given a dataset of `n` rows and `m` tracks this is an example of the dataset:
 ```